 City Park Ice Rink

 Steps from Heroes’ Square in City Park, one of Europe’s largest open-air ice rinks is backdropped by beautiful, fairytale-like Vajdahunyad Castle.
 When darkness descends, pretty lights illuminate this massive space, transforming it into a winter wonderland.
 Frosty-faced children have heaps of fun, lovebirds skate while holding hands and groups of friends race and then refuel with glasses of mulled wine and hot tea.
-This is the most popular ice rink in the city, home to many merry scenes.
+This is the most popular ice rink in the city, particularly over Christmas when entry is limited to season-ticket holders until 2 January.

 Open until: End of February